StackExchange/so4t_scim_user_deactivation/README.md

 - The CSV should have a single column with no header row
 - Each row can be an email address or external ID

-The script will read the CSV and deactivate each user in the list.
+The script will read the CSV and Activate each user found in the list.
 If the user is not found, the script will skip to the next user and print a message to the console.

 In a terminal window, navigate to the directory where you unpacked the script.
 Run the script with the `--csv` flag, replacing the URL, token, and path to CSV file with your own:
 * For Basic and Business: `python3 so4t_scim_user_deactivation.py --url "https://stackoverflowteams.com/c/TEAM-NAME" --token "YOUR_SCIM_TOKEN" --csv users.csv`